ietf-teep/architecture/draft-ietf-teep-architecture.md

     by a human being and hence have no device user.
 Relates to Device Owner and Device Administrator.

+  - Raw Public Key (RPK): The RPK only consists of the SubjectPublicKeyInfo structure of a PKIX certificate that carries the parameters necessary to describe the public key.
+Other serialization formats that do not rely on ASN.1 may also be used.

   - Rich Execution Environment (REE): An environment that is provided and governed by a typical OS (e.g., Linux, Windows, Android, iOS), potentially in conjunction with other supporting operating systems